edtubillara/federated-barbican/spec/federated-castellan.rst

   would provide parameters that include a link to the specific barbian host and a scoped token.

-* Federated Oblivious Services are OpenStack services that do not know that federated barbican is being used under the hood.
+* Federated Barbican Oblivious Services are OpenStack services that do not know that federated barbican is being used under the hood.
 The APIs that they call match the current libarary APIs for the Castellan Barbican Key Manager (So they don't have to call the APIs differently).
 A mapping between project-id to a barbican host is